pdf-association/pdf-cos-syntax/README.md

 ## TL;DR

 PDF (**Portable Document Format**) is an open page description language standard for electronic documents defined by ISO 32000-2:2020 ([available at no cost](https://www.pdfa-inc.org/product/iso-32000-2-pdf-2-0-bundle-sponsored-access/)).
-This extension provides the following features:
+This extension provides the following features for PDFs that use conventional cross-reference tables:

 - support for `.pdf` and `.fdf` files
 - PDF COS [syntax highlighting](#syntax-highlighting)